yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_rag/basic_rag.md

 Coarse-grained retrieval units fundamentally improve the **recall at the cost of precision**; that is, it can provide more relevant information for the problem, but they may also contain redundant content, which could distract the retriever and language models in downstream tasks.
 Intutively, encoding a large chunk of text into a single vector will have information loss.

 On the other hand, fine-grained retrieval unit granularity increases the burden of retrieval and does not guarantee content completeness and semantic integrity (i.e., not enough context).
+As a result, the quality of LLM response will be affected negatively.

 From a high level, an ideal splitting should consider the following factors:
 * **Semantic coherence**: Chunks should maintain semantic coherence - split boundaries should respect natural semantic units and closely related information should stay in the same chunk.